xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

 - [WATCH THIS AND TRY TO GO ALONG UNTIL YOU MASTER](https://www.youtube.com/watch?v=RxL_1AfV7N4&t=2842s)

-### ADVANCED ARBITRAGE PART 7: Convex Optimization Ressources and DFS arbitrage (REPO) PART 8 might interest you first though
+### PART 7: Advanced Arbitrage Convex Optimization and PATH finding => PART 8 might interest you first though

 By now you should have learned a ton.
 If you're ready to go next level, This is what we pros use.
 Convex Optimization and Optimal Path searching.